Bolivian president announces resignation amid accusations of election fraud

 "In order to restore credibility to the electoral process, all government officials and officials of any political organizations implicated in the flawed October 20 elections should step aside from the electoral process," he said in a statement.

-As the fall-out from the audit report swept across Bolivia, there were signs that Morales' support was waning fast.
+As the fallout from the audit swept across Bolivia, there were signs that Morales' support was waning fast.

-Several of his allies resigned, including Mining Minister Cesar Navarro and Chamber of Deputies President Victor Borda, who belongs to Morales' party.
-They both cited fear for the safety of their families as the reason for stepping down.
+Several of his allies resigned, including Mining Minister Cesar Navarro and Victor Borda, president of the Chamber of Deputies, who belongs to Morales' party.
+They both cited fear for the safety of their families.

-Juan Carlos Huarachi, leader of the Bolivian Workers' Center, a powerful pro-government union, said Morales should stand down if that would help end recent violence.
+Juan Carlos Huarachi, leader of the Bolivian Workers' Center, a powerful pro-government union, said Morales should stand down if doing so would help end the violence.

-"If it means resigning to bring peace to the Bolivia people, then Mr. President we should do it," he said.

-When questioned about whether he would be a candidate in the new election, Morales told a local radio station "candidacies must be secondary; what comes first is to pacify Bolivia," adding he had a constitutional duty to finish his term.
+When questioned about whether he would be a candidate in the new election, Morales told a local radio station that while he had a constitutional duty to finish his term, "candidacies must be secondary; what comes first is to pacify Bolivia."

 Mesa said Morales and Vice President Alvaro Garcia Linera should not preside over the electoral process or be candidates.

-"If you have an iota of patriotism, you should step aside," Mesa said in a news conference.
+"If you have an iota of patriotism, you should step aside," Mesa said at a news conference.

 Morales, who came to power in 2006 as Bolivia's first indigenous leader, had defended his election win but said he would adhere to the findings of the OAS audit.